Ellie Clark RVN Registered Veterinary Nurse

 Having great technical knowledge and skill, Ellie has presented on-line webinars in a clear concise, logical manners which were relevant to both vets and vet nurses.
 Feedback includes; ‘One of the best speakers I have listened to’, ‘Interesting and entertaining’, ‘very interesting talk, learnt a lot and refreshed my knowledge in certain areas’, ‘great to have CPD from a vet nurses point of view’.

 On top of all of her work, Ellie has raised money for Breast Cancer Research, incorporating some of this into CPD events.
 In 2018 she has raised $13,000!

 Ellie has a genuine passion and love of animals which always shows in her vet nursing care and she can often be seen going the extra mile for both patients and vets.

 Ellie is very excited to be working with Debbie and enhancing her knowledge of dermatology to a high level.
 She has a keen interest in animal behaviour, and is certified in low stress handling for cats and dogs.

 In her spare time Ellie is a fitness fanatic, who enjoys mud runs and obstacle races, and has recently qualified as a personal trainer.
-She shares her home with Eddie the lurcher and their cat Blossom.
+She shares her home with their cat Blossom.